cxrum/wPainter/README.md

 3. A console window will open with the following info:

+### Using compiled realize

+1. Download latest realize

+2. Unpack it

+3. Open it 🤓

 ```
 Your program is starting...
 WARNING: Your mouse will be captured while drawing.